 We will collect sensitive confidential data known as “special category personal data”, in the form of health information, religious belief (if required in a healthcare setting) ethnicity, and sex during the services we provide to you and or linked to your healthcare through other health providers or third parties.

 The health care professionals who provide you with care maintain records about your health and any treatment or care you have received previously (e.g. NHS Trust, GP Surgery, Walk-in clinic, etc.).
 These records help to provide you with the best possible healthcare.

-To ensure you receive the best possible care, your records are used to facilitate the care you receive.
-Information held about you may be used to help protect the health of the public and to help us manage the NHS.
-Information may be used within the organisation for clinical audit to monitor the quality of the service provided.
+To ensure you receive the best possible care, your records are used to facilitate the care you receive, including contacting you.
+Information held about you may be used to help protect the health of the public and to help us manage the NHS and the services we provide.
+Information may be used within the Organisation for clinical audit to monitor the quality of the service provided.